Multiplicative Invariance for a Class of Subsets of the Complex Plane: Derivation of the State Graph ( )

 \begin{itemize} \item[(i)] $q(k)-r(k) \in \{0, \pm1, \pm(n+i), \pm(n-1+i)\}$ when $n\neq 2$, or \item[(ii)] $q(k)-r(k) \in \{0, \pm1, \pm(2+i), \pm(1+i), \pm i, \pm (2+2i)\}$ when $n = 2$. \end{itemize} \end{lemma}

 We proceed under the assumption that $n\geq3$.
+We discuss the special case of $n=2$ in Appendix~\ref{app:b}.
 In \cite{G82}, Gilbert gives some of the calculations pertaining to the $n=1$ state graph.
 The derivation of that graph does not exhibit all the reasoning featured in the derivation of the graph governing the cases $n\geq3$.
-We discuss the special case of $n=2$ in Appendix~\ref{app:b}.